Knott's Berry Farm with Kids

 ROOMS

 Oceana has 70 suites, and I experienced the Ocean View Suite on the top floor.
 I wasn’t prepared for what was behind that white door.
-A lapis and tan sitting area with ample seating, bar armoire, updated flooring which may have utilized the best paint to care for real wood floors, dining table and floor to ceiling windows.
 The bed faced the ocean, and though there was a large flat screen, I’d prefer the view of the waves and swaying palms.
+If you also want to be able to watch tv from the comfort of your bed, you may order tv beds from TV Beds Northwest.

 The tiled bathroom was fresh and polished.
 An oversized walk in shower is always a nice touch and the bathroom was tucked out of the way to be discreet.